 - French bread – My local grocery store sells them fresh.
 But if you prefer to make your own, by all means have at it!

-- Parmesan cheese – I much prefer to grate my own parmesan cheese.
+- Parmesan & gouda cheese – I much prefer to grate my own parmesan cheese.
 It melts much smoother that way, because pre-shredded cheese has an additive that prevents it from sticking, but also melting.

-- Olive tapenade – This is a great recipe to make to use up leftover olive tapenade, but it’s super easy to make fresh too!
+- Olive tapenade – This is a great recipe to make to use up leftover green olive tapenade, but it’s super easy to make fresh too!
 Mine uses green olives with a rough chop (although you could use black olives or even kalamata olives if you prefer,) white onion, capers, roasted red pepper, carrots, garlic powder and olive oil.
 Alternatively, you can thinly slice the olives.

 Some fun variations include changing up the type of cheese like monterey jack cheese or cheddar cheese, topping with green onions (scallions or chives), or using stuffed olives like blue cheese stuffed or pimiento-stuffed olives.